 You also provided the attendees with a great summary of LAUDATO SI’.
 One of the many encyclical topics that the group discussed was was the Pope's call for "a dialogue on environmental policy by international, national, and local communities."
 Could you comment on why such a dialogue is essential?

-Father Michael: This seems to be a disputed question about climate and global warning, but the strongest evidence supports the reality of the concepts.
-I am not scientist.
+Father Michael: This seems to be a disputed question about climate and global warming, but the strongest evidence supports the reality of the concepts.
+I am not a scientist.
 The Pope has a degree in chemistry, which makes him more of a scientist than most commentators, but he also has access to the best science of the day through the Pontifical Academy of Sciences.
 He is asking for dialogue on all levels because all of us can contribute something to the betterment of our environment.

 Gordon: Could you provide our readers with your observations on why some media commentators may not have read the encyclical before they were commenting on the Pope's visit to the US?

 Father Michael: Commentators are under deadlines and when the Pope speaks, especially through an instrument as significant as an encyclical. mostly staffers review the document, and often only part of the document with other parts divided between other readers.
-These readers usually are not theologians or even sociologists, but are looking for excerpts that meet the philosophy or politics of their commentator.
+These readers usually are not theologians or even sociologists but are looking for excerpts that meet the philosophy or politics of their commentator.
 So one could hear that the Pope condemns capitalism, even though the word doesn’t appear in the encyclical.

-Gordon: You also provided an an important perspective on the way in which Pope Francis addressed Congress and other organizations.
+Gordon: You also provided an important perspective on the way in which Pope Francis addressed Congress and other organizations.
 Could you comment on this?

 Father Michael: This is my personal observation.
-I watched the Pope's visit to the various locations.
+I watched the Pope's visit to various locations.
 When he addressed Congress, he spoke in English.
 He has a limited knowledge of English which put him under considerable pressure.
-An added pressure, was an audience divided on what he had to say, evidenced by the various groups standing and clapping.
+An added pressure was an audience divided on what he had to say, evidenced by the various groups standing and clapping.
 His tone was neither corrective nor directive.
 He simply shared what he had to say in a non-threatening manner, so when he talked about the dignity of all life, he used the issue of capital punishment.
 He praised American values of liberty and justice for all.
 His message was basically pastoral, not judgmental.
 He was concerned about how best to meet the real needs of hurting and marginalized people, like at Saint Patrick’s.

 Gordon: When we were discussing Pope Francis' Mass at St. Patrick's, you mentioned that you also celebrated Mass there.